Fatigue and pancreatic cancer

 Acknowledgements

-We would like to thank the following people who reviewed our information on fatigue.
+We would like to thank the following people who reviewed this information.

 • Jonathan Hartley, Accredited Counsellor, Supervisor, Trainer, Consultant, Rixon Therapy Services